mahdiHash/mahdiHash/README.md

 - i'm lazy to use shift key, "y" key (bothers me), ctrl key, f1..f12 keys. *But I will use them if I have to*

-- i like math. not "love" it, just like it
+- i like math. not "love" it, just like it. it's cool

 - i have a mate named computer. we're friends since i was a 8 year-old boy. we still have fun with each other :D